 'The River and the Wall' chronicles an intense journey down the Rio Grande, bearing witness to the ecosystems and livelihoods along the U.S.-Mexico border

 Just days before Secretary Zinke left his post, the agency quietly proposed rules that would have it ignoring many Freedom of Information Act requests

-New emails reveal how the U.S. Forest Service easily caved to Dominion Energy in their quest to build a disruptive pipeline along the Appalachian Trail.
+New emails reveal how the U.S. Forest Service caved to Dominion Energy in its quest to build a disruptive pipeline along the Appalachian Trail

-A group of the world's best cave divers joined to help save the 12 boys and their coach in one of the most dangerous mission of its kind.
+A group of the world's best cave divers joined to help save the 12 boys and their coach in one of the most dangerous missions of its kind

 Rescuers spent nine days searching for the 12 boys and their coach.
 They finally found them two miles deep in the Tham Luang Nang Non cave system.

 Within a month, the remains of two people—one of them half-buried—were found inside the park's boundaries, a place with a storied relationship to death

 The last two tree sitters fighting the 300-mile Mountain Valley Pipeline project in Jefferson National Forest surrendered to police.
 Will others take their place?